StryderDev/ApexStats/README.md

 ## Credits

-This bot was made possibly by the ApexLegendsStatus API, which can be found here: https://apexlegendsapi.com/ ([GitHub Repo Here](https://github.com/HugoDerave/ApexLegendsAPI)).
+This bot was made possible by the ApexLegendsStatus API, which can be found here: https://apexlegendsapi.com/ ([GitHub Repo Here](https://github.com/HugoDerave/ApexLegendsAPI)).

 It uses the [Mozambique API Wrapper by arubinofaux](https://github.com/arubinofaux/mozambique-api-wrapper).